55th Massachusetts Infantry Regiment: Deployment and action

-The regiment carried 4 banners, a national flag, a blue regimental flag and 2 guidons.
+The regiment carried 5 banners, 2 national flags, a blue regimental flag and 2 guidons.
 All being presented by the group of African-American women from Ohio, with them being made by the Shillito & Co. in Cincinnati.
-The national flag bore the inscription: "God and Liberty."
-They also carried an American flag with the name of the regiment in gold, written across the stripes.
+The National flag from Ohio bore the inscription: "God and Liberty."
+While the other National flag had the name of the regiment written across the stripes in gold.